Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Introduction

 an extension of the canonical FitzHugh-Nagumo (FHN) activator-inhibitor model.
 Here $u$ is the activator and $v$, $w$ are two inhibitors acting on distinct time scales, $\theta$, $\vt$, respectively.
 The parameters $k_{1,2,3,4}$ represent rates while $D_{u,v,w}$ are diffusion coefficients, all assumed to be constant and positive.

-In parallel, studies of spatially localized structures have been extended to two dimensions (2D)~\cite{avitabileSIADS2010,thieleNJP2019} and in particular to the behavior of such states on a disk~\cite{verschueren2021localized}.
-The latter illustrates the important role played by the presence of a boundary: the linear stability problem describing instabilities of the homogeneous state has two types of eigenfunctions, eigenfunctions supported in the bulk and those supported by the boundary~\cite{goldsteinJFM1993}.
-The former yield bulk states while the latter yield wall-attached states, both periodic in the azimuthal direction; secondary bifurcations of the latter may lead to structures that are wall-attached but spatially localized in the azimuthal direction, much as occurs in the 1D Swift-Hohenberg equation.
-In practice, the bulk and wall modes are interlaced as a bifurcation parameter varies, leading to successive bifurcations to both mode types.
+In parallel, studies of spatially localized structures have been extended to two dimensions (2D)~\cite{avitabileSIADS2010,thieleNJP2019} and in particular to the behavior of such states on a disk~\cite{verschueren2021localized}, {illustrating} the important role played by the presence of a boundary: the linear stability problem describing instability of the homogeneous state has two types of eigenfunctions, those supported in the bulk and those supported by the {disk} boundary~\cite{goldsteinJFM1993}.
+The former yield bulk states while the latter yield wall-attached states.
+Both {eigenfunction types are periodic in the azimuthal direction and lead to structures that are periodic in this direction.
+In both cases secondary bifurcations may lead to spatially localized structures in the azimuthal direction.
+In particular, the {wall-attached state} may localize in the azimuthal direction, leading to a state localized in both radial and azimuthal directions, much as occurs in the 2D real Swift-Hohenberg equation \cite{verschueren2021localized}.} In practice, the bulk and wall modes are interlaced as a bifurcation parameter varies, leading to successive bifurcations to both mode types.
 Since these modes have very different spatial support their direction of branching may differ, so that, for example, the wall-modes may be subcritical while the bulk modes may be supercritical or vice versa.
 Of course, with increasing forcing, one expects the wall-attached states to invade the disk interior, and this is indeed what happens~\cite{verschueren2021localized}.